Kirari04/cloudconv/README.md

 ======================================

 CloudConv is a powerful, self-hostable web-based media converter built with Go and FFmpeg.
-It provides a clean, modern interface to upload video and audio files and convert them to various formats in real-time, with a robust backend that includes a job queue, progress tracking, and automatic cleanup.
+It provides a clean, modern interface to upload video, audio, and image files and convert them to various formats in real-time, with a robust backend that includes a job queue, progress tracking, and automatic cleanup.

 The application is fully containerized, making setup incredibly simple.